 Traditional IRAs Can Provide Immediate Tax Benefits

 Since Traditional IRA tax benefits are usually realized when you contribute, you will likely owe tax when you withdraw your funds during retirement.
-With a Traditional IRA, you pay income tax on the entire amount you withdraw – both your original contributions and the accumulated earnings.
+You typically pay income tax on the entire amount you withdraw – both your original contributions and the accumulated earnings.

 As previously mentioned, you can withdraw funds from an IRA for any reason, at any time.
 However, if you withdraw funds from a Traditional IRA before age 59 ½, you could owe a 10% early withdrawal penalty in addition to income tax.
 There are certain instances where the penalty is waived, such as using the funds to pay for a first-time home purchase, qualified medical expenses, or qualified education expenses.